Feeling Overwhelmed and Insecure After My Colostomy

 Mar 17, 2010 1:07 am

-Hey, Hang in there.
+Hey, hang in there.
 It does get better eventually.
 We have all had good days, bad days, and days from hell.
 You just have to keep trying different things and methods until you find what works best for you.

-I know it is really hard to understand and to try to figure what to do next when there is nobody to give you a one-on-one explanation, but any time you have a question, concerns, or just a need to vent there is usually somebody on here with the history and experience to help.
+I know it is really hard to understand and to try to figure out what to do next when there is nobody to give you a one-on-one explanation, but any time you have a question, concerns, or just a need to vent, there is usually somebody on here with the history and experience to help.
 Or sometimes just to cheer you up when you are at the end of your patience.
 Don't give up or let it get to you.
 Good luck.

 Login to see image